-vapor Collection for Loading (cont.)
-Maximum Allowed Control Efficiency Requirements Vapor Balancing (Collection Efficiency) ≤ 70% for VOC's and HAP's In addition to the requirements above, the tanks shall be equipped with a vapor pressure-vacuum vent valve that maintains a positive pressure setting during tank truck loading operations.
+v apor Conection for Loading Maximum Allowed Control Efficiency Requirements Vapor Collection Systems n/a All loading and vapor lines shall be equipped with fittings the make vapor-tight connections and which must be closed when disconnected or which close automatically when disconnected.
+A means shall be provided to prevent VOC drainage from the loading device when it is removed from any tank truck or trail Vapor Balancing (Collection or to accomplish complete drainage before removal. vapor balancing (Cone ≤ 70% for VOC's and HAP's In addition to the requirements above, the tanks shall be equipped with a vapor pressure-vacuum vent valve that maintains a positive pressure setting during tank truck loading operations.
 Loading loss emissions routed to the storage tanks shall be added to the storage tank emissions.
-In lieu of adding loading loss emissions to storage tanks, working loss emissions from the storage tanks being unloaded shall be calculated using a turnover factor (K_N) of 1.
-Vapor Control \leq 98% for VOC's and HAP's Meet requirements of vapor balancing and Control percentage only applies to vapors collected in vapor balancing and The vapor disposal system shall route all vapors to a flare.
+In lieu of adding loading loss emissions to storage tanks, working loss emissions from the storage tanks being unloaded shall be calculated using a turnover factor (KN) of 1.
+Vapor Control ≤ 98% for VOC's and HAP's Meet requirements of vapor balancing.
+Control percentage only applies to vapors collected in vapor balancing; and The vapor disposal system shall route all vapors to a flare.
 Flares must meet requirements described in the flares or enclosed combustion device table.
-Vapor Recovery 100 % for VOC's and HAP's Control percentage only applies to vapors collected in vapor balancing and Routed to the process stream or sales line.
+Vapor Recovery 100 % for VOC's and HAP's Control percentage only applies to vapors collected in vapor balancing; and Routed to the process stream or sales line.